AdobeDocs/marketo.en/help/sky/create-an-email-program-in-program-schedule-view.md

 ---
-Title: create-an-email-program-in-program-schedule-view
+title: create-an-email-program-in-program-schedule-view
-Description: Create an Email Program in Program Schedule View
+description: Create an Email Program in Program Schedule View
 ---

 # Create an Email Program in Program Schedule View